randleem/dad-joke/README.md

 Jon (my paired-programming partner for the week) and I decided to use this [dad joke API](https://icanhazdadjoke.com/api) to create our app.

-Our app displays a ranomd joke, and you can give the joke a thumbs up or a thumbs down
+Our app displays a random joke, and you can give the joke a thumbs up or a thumbs down

 Happy Gaming 👍 **Dad Joke** 👎